Ex-Trump spokeswoman Sanders running for Arkansas governor - WTMJ

 “With the radical left now in control of Washington, your governor is your last line of defense,” Sanders said in a nearly eight-minute video announcing her 2022 bid that prominently featured pictures of the president as well as some of his favorite targets.

+Trump, who publicly encouraged Sanders to run, wasted no time putting his seal of approval on her bid.
+The former president on Monday night backed Sanders’ candidacy — his first official, public endorsement since leaving office — and called her a “warrior who will always fight for the people of Arkansas and do what is right, not what is politically correct.”

-The daughter of former Gov. Mike Huckabee, Sanders is the first Trump official to seek major office and is doing so less than a week after the tumultuous end of his presidency.
+The daughter of former Gov. Mike Huckabee, Sanders is the most high-profile Trump official to seek major office and is doing so less than a week after the tumultuous end of his presidency.
 Her candidacy could showcase just how much of a hold Trump still has on the GOP.

 “Trump is simply not a liability here,” said Janine Parry, a political scientist at the University of Arkansas.
 “At least for the time being, we’re in a state where he remains an asset.”